Spinal Stenosis – All you need to Know

 - the medication might cause a sever reaction

-When a person experiences pain it is because the flow of their chi is being blocked.
-When the doctors insert the needles into the body the doctors are getting the energy to flow throughout the body.
-This might sound very alien to many people, especially if you live in the west.
+According to those of the Eastern medical philosophy, when a person experiences pain it is because the flow of their chi is being blocked.
+When the doctors insert the needles into the body, the physicians are getting the energy to flow throughout the body.
+This might sound very alien to many people, especially if you live in the west and raised on conventional pharmaceutical treatments.
 However, research has shown that acupuncture helps to release endorphins.
 Endorphins are the body’s natural pain killers.
 Research has shown that those who suffer from spinal stenosis and participated in the study experienced less pain after the research experiment was completed.
-App

 Chiropractic- Chiropractors approach to this issue with something called subluxation of the spine.
 Subluxation of the spine is when the vertebrae don’t move as they well as they could and should.
 The chiropractor basically tries to get the joints and bones to move as they should.